dtinblack/dtinblack.github.io/assets/md/maintenance.md

 ```

-Using rvm, you can install any new version of ruby using the following :
+Using rvm, install any new version of ruby using the following:

 ```

 rvm list             #=> Check the installed versions of Ruby

 rvm install 2.0.0-p0 #=> This will install Ruby 2.0.0

 rvm --default use 2.0.0